-- It is the basic responsibility of the contractor to implement the EMP as per provision of the terms of contract.
-The community organizer engaged by the contractor plays a key role in the implementation of the EMPs. - The Environmental Specialist of the D&S consultant in cooperation with the LGED field supervision staff will supervise and periodically report the implementation and compliance status of the site specific EMP. - The M&E consultant will be responsible to oversee the implementation and compliance EMPs and make periodical report in the form of Field Visit Report (FVR) and Quarterly/ Annual Monitoring Report.
+- It is the basic responsibility of the contractor of each package to implement the suggested EMP as per provision of the terms of contract.
+The community organizer engaged by the contractor is to play a key role in the implementation of the EMPs. - The Environmental Specialist of the D&S consultant in cooperation with the LGED field supervision staff will supervise and periodically report the implementation and compliance status of the site specific EMP. - The M&E consultant will be responsible to oversee the implementation and compliance EMPs and make periodical report in the form of Field Visit Report (FVR) and Quarterly/ Annual Monitoring Report.